 - 4 Semifinals of the European Cup (today’s Champions League).

 Michel Vautrot attended the Paris World Games as a referee observer.
-He praised Tournaments Abroad and its young referees for the good performances.
+He praised Referee Abroad and its young referees for the good performances.

 On the evening of July 11th he then graciously accepted our invitation to hold a masterclass for all the tournament’s referees.
 During the evening, he discussed all aspects of refereeing and talked to our officials about his great career and its many “curios moments”.